Oral Presentation Guidelines

 - Students may only submit a proposal to one academic area.
 Students may only submit one proposal per year.

-- Students' work will be evaluated by professionals from the general academic area, so proposals need to be understood by those in a fairly broad range of related fields.
+- Students' and postdoctoral scholars' work will be evaluated by professionals from the general academic area, so proposals need to be understood by those in a fairly broad range of related fields.
 This ability to explain complex material in a clear and convincing way is part of the judges' consideration.
 Remember judges signed up for generic academic areas.
 Therefore, your judges may not be experts in your area of expertise.
 Please remember to speak to a broad audience when presenting.

 - PowerPoint or other presentation format is permissible.

-- For oral presentations, the online application (including the submission of an abstract) must be submitted by a date that will be published annually on the Hayes Forum site during autumn semester..
+- For oral presentations, the online application (including the submission of an abstract) must be submitted by a date that will be published annually on the Hayes Forum site during the autumn semester.
 The file format of the abstract must be a PDF.
 We cannot accept abstracts submitted in any other way.

 Performance as part of Presentation with Q&A